joaquinvanschoren/meta-learn.github.io/2020/index.md

 Papers must be in the latest [NeurIPS format](https://neurips.cc/Conferences/2020/PaperInformation/StyleFiles), but with a maximum of 4 pages (excluding references and supplementary material).
 Papers should be anonymized upon submission.

 We understand that many submissions might be previously unsuccessful submissions to conferences such as NeurIPS or ICML.
-In this case, submissions may be 8 pages, but we ask that you *include the NeurIPS reviews and meta-review and as part of supplementary information.* Please details ways in which your submission has been revised based on these reviews, or a reasoning for why you did not do so.
-Please note that although papers which have been already reviewed and suitably revised will be looked on more favorably, it is still subject to review and might be rejected due to lack of fit with the workshop.
+In this case, submissions may be 8 pages, but we ask that you **include the conference reviews and meta-review and as part of supplementary materials.** Please details ways in which your submission has been revised based on these reviews, or a reasoning for why you did not do so.
+Please note that although papers which have been already reviewed and suitably revised will be considered stronger, they are still subject to review and might be rejected due to lack of fit with the workshop.

 Accepted papers and eventual supplementary material will be made available on the workshop website.
 However, this does not constitute an archival publication and no formal workshop proceedings will be made available, meaning contributors are free to publish their work in archival journals or conferences.